pablodecm/phd_thesis/src/104_chapter_4.md

 While not shown in this document, the performance for c-tagging was found also comparable with dedicated c-taggers [@Sirunyan:2017ezt].

+[^flavour]: Here by B and C hadrons we refer to hadrons containing b-quarks c-quarks as valence quarks respectively, which often have a lifetime large enough to fly away from the primary vertex as discussed in [Section @sec:jet_btag].

 The very favourable results obtained for DeepCSV motivated the use of newer machine learning technologies, such as convolutional and